- For annual performance, please refer to our Sustainability Report 2019.

 Frequency of meetings:

 Executive Directors and senior managers representing all major business units.

 Our Vision, Mission and Values state our core philosophy, principles and ideals as we deliver our caring services with the aim of connecting and growing communities.

 Our Climate Change Strategy reinforces our commitment to mitigating and adapting to climate change.
 It details our approaches and strategies to address climate challenges to ensure safe, reliable and efficient delivery of our services in the future.

 Corporate Responsibility Policy

-Reflecting the understanding that our operations and services are closely linked to the lives of the people and communities we serve, our Corporate Responsibility Policy provides guidance for the development and implementation of our sustainability initiatives with the goal of maintaining our position as a responsible business that creates shared value for our society.
+Our Corporate Responsibility Policy provides guidance for the development and implementation of our sustainability initiatives with the goal of maintaining our position as a responsible business which creates shared value for our society.
 In line with our Vision, Mission and Values, corporate responsibility is about operating responsibly, using natural resources efficiently in all aspects of our business and contributing positively to the development of our communities.

 Business Ethics Policies

 Our Code of Conduct reminds our employees of the trust and confidence placed in us by our stakeholders.
 It outlines the appropriate ethical business practices and behaviours to uphold the highest standard of business ethics, respect the principles of fairness and integrity at all our operating locations and ensure compliance with corporate and regulatory requirements.
 In line with our Vision, Mission and Values, the Code of Conduct specifies the requirements of the Corporation in terms of ethical practices such as prevention of corruption, bribery and illegal practices, ethics and compliance in the workplace and fair competition.